Donation after brainstem death

 Figure 1: Potential Donor Audit data from 2012 to 2022, indicating a consistent gap between patients who fulfil the preconditions for brain-stem death testing and those who are tested and whose death is confirmed using neurological criteria.
 There was a rise in numbers in 2010 as a result of extending the audit to Emergency Department.

-The current UK Code of Practice for the Diagnosis and Confirmation of Death was published by the Academy of the Medical Royal Colleges (AoMRC) in 2008.
-This guidance builds upon previous Codes and reaffirms the belief that the diagnosis of death using neurological criteria can be confirmed clinically on most occasions, but acknowledges that clinicians may choose to use a confirmatory or ancillary test on the rare occasions when there may be some uncertainty over the completion or interpretation of clinical examination.
-Forms for use by clinicians, that are consistent with and used in conjunction with the Code of Practice, have been endorsed for use by the Faculty of Intensive Care Medicine and Intensive Care Society.
+The current UK Code of Practice for the Diagnosis and Confirmation of Death was published by the Academy of the Medical Royal Colleges (AoMRC) in 2025.
+This replaces the historic 2008 Code.
+The 2025 Code builds upon previous Codes and reaffirms that the diagnosis of death using neurological criteria can be confirmed clinically on most occasions, but acknowledges that clinicians may choose to use an ancillary investigation on the occasions when there may be some uncertainty over the completion or interpretation of the clinical examination.